 What is CPC?

-Cost per Click (CPC) is defined as the cost you pay for a single ad click.
-It is one of the most used online advertising models for Pay per Click (PPC) ads.
+First, let’s define CPC.
+Cost-per-click (CPC) is defined as the cost you pay for a single ad click.
+It is one of the most used online advertising models for pay-per-click (PPC) ads.
 When you set up an ad campaign in Google Ads (or any other ad network), you’ll be asked to select a model (or a bidding strategy).
 Selecting CPC will mean that you’ll be charged by the number of clicks your ads receive, irrespective of impressions.

 When you set up a campaign this way, you set a maximum CPC that you can afford to pay per click, and then you are charged every time your ad is clicked.
-This is the total opposite of the Cost per Impression (CPM) model, where you are charged on the number of impressions your ad receives (as the name of the model not so subtly suggests it, right?)
+This is the total opposite of the Cost per Impression (CPM) model, where you are charged on the number of impressions your ad receives (as the name of the model not so subtly suggests, right?).

 Let’s assume you are running an ad campaign with CPC bidding with a maximum CPC of $1.
 This means you are willing to spend a maximum of $1 per click and in this case, the average cost per click will be $1 or less.
 Keep in mind that, when determining the cost you are being charged for a click, you need to refer to the average CPC that shows the estimated cost per click for your campaign.